Freiling87/CCU/CCU/Scratchpad.md

 ##			C	Documentation Update
 - Add Objects Link to main readme
 - Manually verify full lists of features until scoping is more coherent.
-- Indicate Player Traits and the deal with those
 ##		T	Test note
 20220725
 ##		CT	Passive